7 Wonderful Winter Mantel Decorating Ideas

 I used two smaller trees to balance on the other side of the mantel.

-We now have four decorated tabletop Christmas trees.
-I’m hoping to use some or all of them after Christmas for winter decor.
+Now that we have four decorated tabletop Christmas trees.
+I hope to use some or all of them after Christmas for winter decor.

 Wood always adds a natural, organic feel to any setting.
 I used two vintage wood candlesticks on each side of the mantel.